 The growing use of medication-assisted treatment (MAT) in addiction treatment represents a shift from the old ways of helping people overcome substance use disorders.
 Clients get help in weaning themselves off drugs and alcohol with more minor side effects and in a shorter period while receiving counseling services and substance abuse treatment.
 Greater Boston Addiction Centers offers MAT services at our addiction rehab center in Boston to individuals needing substance abuse treatment to get past their addiction issues.

 Medication-assisted treatment programs typically combine behavioral therapy, counseling, and medication to treat individuals who abuse drugs or alcohol.
 The medicines provided to clients enrolled in the Boston medication-assisted treatment program at Greater Boston Addiction Centers have full approval from the Food and Drug Administration (FDA).
-We rely on evidence-based research and the latest in clinical data to drive our MAT programs.
+We rely on evidence-based research and the latest clinical data to drive our MAT programs.

 Using medication-assisted treatment to treat clients diagnosed with a substance use disorder helps clients overcome addiction issues with substances like heroin and methamphetamine.
-We make sure clients only receive the dosages needed to help with their substance use disorder’s lingering symptoms.
+We ensure clients only receive the dosages needed to help with their substance use disorder’s lingering symptoms.
 MAT is also helpful to clients who may be back in rehab because of a relapse.

 Greater Boston Addiction Centers makes MAT therapy available to clients seeking help with an addiction to:

-Dispelling untrue accusations around the use of MAT makes it possible to expand the use of the therapy.
+Dispelling untrue accusations about the use of MAT makes it possible to expand the use of the therapy.
 That gives more people the opportunity to recover from substance abuse disorders.
 While some clients rely on MAT for months or even years, they manage to do so safely and successfully.
-Our staff keeps close tabs on clients’ medications and work to help them overcome a substance use disorder.
+Our staff keeps close tabs on clients’ medications and works to help them overcome a substance use disorder.